Awakening: Healing the Shadow Self With Light

-When doing this work, it is important not to view the shadow as inherently “negative,” but as an objective, unresolved aspect of who a person is.
-Whether or not this results in ‘functional’ or ‘dysfunctional’ behavior, that helps or hinders a person’s achievement of their goals, is typically what inspires a person to look within or begin a course of therapy or inner-work.
+When doing this work, it is important not to view the shadow as inherently “negative” but as an objective, unresolved aspect of who a person is.
+Whether or not this results in ‘functional’ or ‘dysfunctional’ behavior that helps or hinders a person’s achievement of their goals is typically what inspires a person to look within or begin a course of therapy or inner-work.
 Confronting and addressing these hidden parts of your mind in a controlled and intentional matter can be downright healing.
-(Again, if at any time a person is experiencing acute psychological distress or exhibiting psychiatric symptoms, it is important to be sure to do so with the guidance of a licensed mental health professional.)
+(Again, if a person is experiencing acute psychological distress or exhibiting psychiatric symptoms at any time, it is essential to be sure to do so with the guidance of a licensed mental health professional.)

 No matter the severity, what is repressed and hidden from consciousness in the shadow can still impact individuals adversely.
-After all, the subconscious plays a large role in driving human behavior.
-This is precisely what makes shadow work so effective; you essentially get to the heart of the issue, pattern, phobia, or behavior that you would like to change.
-In this school of thought, it is by facing and rē-processing the submerged “traumas” and memories that were too overwhelming to process at the time that a person can become more empowered in their lives.
+After all, the subconscious plays a significant role in driving human behavior.
+This is what makes shadow work so effective; you essentially get to the heart of the issue, pattern, phobia, or behavior you would like to change.
+In this school of thought, it is by facing and rē-processing the submerged “traumas” and memories that were too overwhelming to process that a person can become more empowered in their lives.

 Why Do Shadow Work

-The underlying message is that by embracing and holding space for the entire self, there is freedom, agency, and empowered intentionality to be gained.
-The unaddressed shadow can block life goals and progress, impacting beliefs, hindering perspectives, and leading down a path of self-sabotage.
-Through practicing shadow work, clients can reclaim the parts of themselves that they have spent years repressing and hiding from; a process that is ultimately liberating, and that frees up a lot of energy and consciousness.
+The underlying message is that freedom, agency, and empowered intentionality can be gained by embracing and holding space for the entire self.
+Conversely, the unaddressed shadow can block life goals and progress, impacting beliefs, hindering perspectives, and leading down a path of self-sabotage.
+Through practicing shadow work, clients can reclaim the parts of themselves that they have spent years repressing and hiding from, a process that is ultimately liberating and that frees up a lot of energy and consciousness.

 How to Do Shadow Work

-Shadow work can be done alone, with a licensed clinician or therapist, or a counselor or healer.
+Shadow work can be done alone, with a licensed clinician, therapist, counselor, or healer.
 To seek out a practitioner trained in Jungian psychology, look for a Depth Psychologist.
 Meditation, journaling, and breathwork are other practices to help access the unconscious and rē-pressed memories.
-Even a combination of methods and modalities can be used to access the deeper space.
+Even a combination of methods and modalities can access the deeper space.

-Though difficult at first, you’ll find that as you are able to accept all parts of yourself, you are actually healing and strengthening.
-By doing the deeper work, you can act — as opposed to reacting to — conditioning, living from a place of empowered authenticity.
-As the shadow self is balanced, but not banished, a person can live in greater harmony with themselves and others.
+Though difficult at first, you’ll find that you are healing and strengthening as you can accept all parts of yourself.
+By doing the more profound work, you can act — as opposed to reacting to — conditioning, living from a place of empowered authenticity.
+As the shadow self is balanced but not banished, people can live in greater harmony with themselves and others.

-Disclaimer: If you are experiencing mental health symptoms or psychiatric distress, it is important to tell a licensed, mental health practitioner.
+Disclaimer: If you are experiencing mental health symptoms or psychiatric distress, it is essential to tell a licensed mental health practitioner.